redFrik/udk16-Immersive_Technologies/udk170119/README.md

 NOTE: you will need to edit the code to match the filenames you use.

+now add a character that can move around and come close to the movies

 * select 'Assets / Import Package / Characters'
 * click 'import' in the window that pops up to import everything
 * go to 'Project' tab and then expand Assets